wolly66/wpit-utility/README.md

 This is a utility plugin, by now those are the functions:

-1) Add anonymized google analytics in the footer
+1) Add  analytics script in header or footer, i.e piwik in footer, google analytics in header

 2) remove the capital_P_dangit